rodvar/bisq-mobile/README.md

 To achieve this goal, we are building a total of 3 mobile apps that can be divided in 2 categories:

-### Run a Bisq (Easy) Node in Mobile
+### Run a Bisq (Easy) Node on Mobile

- - An Android app (called `androidNode`) that runs bisq core in its veins aiming to bring a fully featured trading version of `Bisq2` (also referred to as its main protocol - `Bisq Easy`) to Mobile for full privacy & security.
+ - **Bisq Easy Node for Android** (Gradle module `:apps:nodeApp`), an Android app that runs Bisq2 core and aims to bring a fully featured trading version of `Bisq2` (also referred to by its main protocol - `Bisq Easy`) to mobile for full privacy & security.

 ### Share a trusted Bisq Node

- - A thin Bisq App `Client` (coming in `android` & `iOS` flavours) able to be configured to connect to a trusted Bisq node (over clearnet) to cater for people willing to try Bisq from somebody they really trust (popularily described as "Uncle Jim") who is willing to share his Bisq node with them.
+ - **Bisq Connect** (Gradle module `:apps:clientApp` for Android and the `iosClient` Xcode project for iOS), a thin Bisq client app that can be configured to connect to a trusted Bisq2 node (over Tor or clearnet) to cater for people willing to try Bisq from somebody they really trust (popularily described as "Uncle Jim") who is willing to share their Bisq node with them.

 ## How to contribute

 We follow Bisq standard guidelines for contributions, fork + PR, etc. Please refer to [Contributor Checklist](https://bisq.wiki/Contributor_checklist)

-We are currently working in the project definition and Github issues will soon be available for contributors to pick what would they like to help with.
-Stay tuned for updates.
+We track work via GitHub issues at https://github.com/bisq-network/bisq-mobile/issues.
+Pick something that interests you or open a new issue for discussion.

 For Jetpack Compose best practices in this project, see the [Compose guidelines](./docs/compose-guidelines/README.md).